Advising Services Staff

 Chip Bailey joined CCAS in June 2010.
 Chip is a 2010 graduate of the Master of Arts in Liberal Studies program at Nazareth College of Rochester and holds a Bachelor of Music degree from Millsaps College in Jackson, Mississippi.
 He has had a diverse career in higher education serving Adjunct Instructor in Voice for the Music Department at the Rochester Institute of Technology and as Adjunct Lecturer in Arts management for the Department of Dance at the SUNY College at Brockport.
 Chip is an Academic adviser whose primary responsibilities include health professions advising, assisting with Orientation, the Citation for Achievement in College Leadership, a member of the Independent Studies/Internships team, and coordinator of the College Prizes program.

 Kelly Barbic joined the staff of CCAS in January 2002.
 She graduated from the University of Rochester in 1998 with a B.A. in Health and Society and Psychology.
 As an undergraduate, Kelly studied abroad in London where she interned at a child psychiatric facility.
 She then began working as a psychiatric technician for child and adolescent patients in Behavioral Health at Strong.
 Kelly earned her M.S. in Higher Education Administration from the Warner School in 2003.
 Before arriving at CCAS, she spent a year working in Residential Life and completed an internship at the Career Center.
-As an academic adviser, Kelly has done general and transfer student advising, served as Independent Studies and AP coordinator, and managed the original Health and Society program and Business minor.
-She was formerly office manager of CCAS.
-Kelly now works part-time as an adviser and manages the CCAS email and Facebook page.
+Kelly does general and transfer student advising, serves on the Independent Studies team, and processes AP and IB credit.
+She manages the CCAS email and Facebook page, as well as the Cluster Exception process.
+Kelly also assists with Administrative Committee business.

 Hillary Brower started as an academic adviser in January 2012 in the Multidisciplinary Studies Center after working in the Office of the University Registrar from 2009-2011.
 She serves as the adviser for the Business program as well as the program in Archaeology, Technology & Historical Structures, Digital Media Studies, and East Asian Studies.
 Hillary received her BS in Business Administration and BA in Sociology from Houghton College and completed her MBA through the University of Massachusetts Lowell with a concentration in Information Technology in May 2013.